 What are Open-Ended Toys?

-What are they and why are they GREAT?
+Open-Ended Toys: What are they and why are they GREAT?

 If you are a parent of a young child, I am sure you have heard the phrase “open-ended toys” before.
-Maybe you have heard it by a mom at the park, a friend, or a child care provider.
-So what is an open-ended toy, you ask?
+Maybe you have heard it from a mom at the park, a friend, or a child care provider.
+So what are open-ended toy, you ask?
 Well, it simply means that it can played in many ways.
 There is no limit to the possibilities of an open ended toy.
 It helps develops and foster creativity and imagination.
 Here are some examples of great open-ended toys:

 1. Building materials (blocks, Legos, Magnet tiles etc.)